 In the words of Canadian poet Anne Simpson, “Poetry dares us to locate the white heat in ourselves, but that isn’t enough: it dares us to translate that searing heat into language that can burn the page.”

 At Psaltery & Lyre, we want poetry that burns, that effectively translates the white heat of ourselves into the communion of language.
-We want poems and creative nonfiction that push the borders of belief and doubt, sacred and secular.
+We want essays, stories, and hybrid works that push the borders of belief and doubt, sacred and secular.
 Above all, we seek excellence.

 If you are interested in submitting to Psaltery & Lyre, please see our Submission Guidelines.